kyma-project/istio/docs/user/troubleshooting/03-40-incompatible-istio-sidecar-version.md

 # Incompatible Istio Sidecar Version After the Istio Module's Update
 ## Symptom

-After the Istio module's update, the Istio custom resource (CR) is in the `Warning` sate, and mesh connectivity is disrupted.
-When you click on the warning in Kyma dashboard or run `kubectl get istio default -n kyma-system -o jsonpath='{.status.description}'`, you get the message:
+After the Istio module's update, the Istio custom resource (CR) is in the `Warning` state, and mesh connectivity is disrupted.
+When you click on the warning in Kyma dashboard or run `kubectl get istio default -n kyma-system -o jsonpath='{.status.description}'`, you get the following message:

 ```
 Some Pods with Istio sidecar injection failed to restart.
 To learn more about the warning, see kyma-system/istio-controller-manager logs: Istio Controller could not restart one or more Istio-injected Pods.`